Bundesliga to resume season on May 15 | DW | 06.05.2020

 The Bundesliga is to restart its season on May 15.
 The DFL, which operates the league, confirmed the decision to media outlets just hours after Chancellor Angela Merkel and state premiers had given it the green light.

-"The Bundesliga will be able to resume operations soon," Chancellor Angela Merkel told reporters in Berlin following a video conference with the premiers of the country's 16 states.

-The Bundesliga has been given the green light – without fans and in accordance with strict hygiene protocols – despite the fact that a general ban on mass public events remains in place.

-"This compromise regarding football is absolutely justifiable – even though this is a controversial subject," said the premier of the southern state of Bavaria, Markus Söder.
+"This compromise regarding football is absolutely justifiable – even though this is a controversial subject," Söder said.

-Just hours after the government decision, the DFL confirmed to a number of media organizations that it planned to restart the Bundesliga and Bundesliga 2 seasons on May 15.

-"Today's decision is good news for the Bundesliga," said the DFL's CEO, Christian Seifert, shortly after Merkel announced the political decision.
-"It's a great responsibility for the clubs to implement the medical and organizational guidelines in a disciplined manner."

-The games will only be allowed to go ahead after players have undergone a sufficient quarantine period in the form of training camps.
+Under the DFL's plan to protect the health of all involved, the games are only to go ahead after players have undergone a sufficient quarantine period in the form of training camps.
 Originally that period had been 14-days, but one week may also be possible with regular testing and negative test results.

 Players change perception

-The green light also comes off the back of a weekend that threatened to blow plans of a restart off course.
+The political green light also came off the back of a weekend that threatened to blow plans of a restart off course.
 First, Cologne midfielder Birger Verstraete voiced concerns on Belgian TV, only to backtrack on them.
-Then, on Monday, Hertha Berlin's Salomon Kalou streamed a live video on Facebook that revealed players fist-bumping and social distancing rules not being observed.
+Then, on Monday, Hertha Berlin's Salomon Kalou streamed a live video on Facebook that revealed players fist-bumping and social-distancing rules not being observed.

 A return is of financial importance to the league's teams.